ralch/blog.ralch.com/content/tutorial/golang-working-with-zip.md

 categories = ["programming languages", "tutorial"]
 +++

-Golang has several packages to work with different type of archives.
+Golang has several packages that work with different type of archives.
 In this post I will show you how to use `archive/zip` package to compress and uncompress `zip` archives.